What are software testing tools and how do they work?

 Test Execution & Result Reports

-Detailed reports of test execution show which tests passed, failed or were skipped, helping identify problem areas in the code and ensuring that no tests are missed.
+Detailed execution reports show which tests passed, failed, or were skipped, helping identify problem areas in the code and confirming no tests were missed.

 Test Coverage Reports

-Test coverage reports help verify that all areas of the software have been tested.
-This is critical for ensuring that there are no gaps in testing and that all functionality has been validated.
+Test coverage reports confirm every area of the software has been tested, which is critical for making sure there are no gaps and that all functionality has been validated.

 Visualization Tools